Quick Contact

 Not sure how the exchange rate will influence your ability to buy delicious carbs while on holiday?
 There are two main systems used to determine a currency’s exchange rate – a floating exchange system and a pegged exchange system.

-• Floating Exchange – This is when a currency is worth whatever buyers are willing to pay for it.
+- Floating Exchange – This is when a currency is worth whatever buyers are willing to pay for it.
 The exchange rate is affected by supply and demand, which is determined by foreign investment, import and export ratios, inflation and other economic factors.
-Floating exchange rates can fluctuate daily.
+Floating exchange rates can fluctuate constantly.

 Why Do Exchange Rates Change?